ghostlypi/RLabs/Lab 3/Lab3_F20_student.md

 2.p Can we determine if body weight **caused** the heart weight in a cat?
 Explain why or why not with statistical reasoning.

 > Insert your answer here.
-The T-test establishes a value less than 0.05 allowing us to reject the null ghypothesis, however our r^2 values are rather low.
+Since this was an observational study we cannot detemine if the bodyweight of the cat caused the heart weight in the cats.

 2.q Can we **generalize** our results to all adult cats with congestive heart failure?
 Explain why or why not with statistical reasoning.

 > Insert your answer here.

-It seems likely since we had a random sample we can generalize the results to all adult cats.
+It seems likely since we did not have a random sample we cannot generalize the results to all adult cats.

 ***